MrGibbage/vs-code-keybindings-for-pybricks/README.md

-We remember this by recognizing that L stands for "launch" If you add the "alt" key, you get the option to run on any "alternative" robot If you add the "shift" key, you will run the "**S**equencing" program (or you can think of it as the ma**S**ter program
+We remember this by recognizing that L stands for "launch" If you add the "alt" key, you get the option to run on any "alternative" robot If you add the "shift" key, you will run the "**S**equencing" program (or you can think of it as the ma**S**ter program)

 By the way, with great power comes great responsibility.
 Be sure to instruct the team members to be careful to not accidentally run the program on a robot that they don't have control of.
+You don't want robots driving off of desks!

 ## Provides